turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 database or higher request throughput.

-It turns out that our best line of defense against problems that only arise in a "production" context is...to simulate that context.
+It turns out that our best line of defense against problems that only arise in a "production" context is...to _simulate_ that context.
 And this is effectively what load testing is about.
-In this lesson we'll look at some techniques to simulate heavier usage patterns so that we can identify the performance issues that arise from these contexts.
+In this lesson we'll look at some techniques for simulating heavier usage patterns so that we can identify the performance issues that arise from these contexts.

 ## Usage Patterns -- Production vs. Development

+When considering the performance of an application, it's helpful to think about what its usage "profile" looks like: in what ways is it being used, how frequently, by how many people, etc.

-Consider the usage pattern of an average Turing student application:
+Consider the usage profile of an average Turing student application:

-* Few users (1 or 2 concurrent)
+* Few users (possibly 1 or 2 at any given time)
-* Sporadic requests
+* Sporadic requests (often long gaps between requests)
 * Generally exercising single portions of an application at a time
-* Little or no simultaneous database queries
+* Few or no simultaneous database queries

 With this sort of a usage pattern, it will be difficult to reproduce the sort of performance issues which will arise in a production, scaled environment.